habin-isa/ldn-blm-community/README.md

 - Deployed on Heroku
 - Scores 100 on SEO Lighthouse check

-- Please note if Youtube API credentials exceeds limit -> Please go to Google Developer Console and create a new API_KEY -> Replace in config.json
+- Please note if Youtube API credentials exceeds limit -> Go to Google Developer Console and create a new API_KEY -> Replace in config.json

 ### Use the app